 WHICH IS THE BEST METHOD?

-Both the string replace and PHP variables work.
-But string replacement can be resource-intensive when it comes to a long email with many variables.
-So personally, I prefer the “wicked output buffer with extract”.
+All of the above methods work.
+However, string replacement can be resource-intensive when it comes to a long email with many variables.
+So, personal preference – “Wicked output buffer with extract” is the most elegant among the three.

 LINKS & REFERENCES